 How To Harvest Rosemary

 Harvesting rosemary is quite easy.
 You’ll simply cut 4-6 inches of the stem tip off.
-As long as your plant is full grown, you can take as many clippings as you like, and they’ll eventually regrow.
+As long as your plant is fully grown, you can take as many clippings as you like, and they’ll eventually regrow.

 Final Rosemary Growing Tips